MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

    > **Note:** You might need to select **Refresh** toolbar entry to update the status of the Web App.

-   > **Note:** Now let's verify whether Traffic Manager is successfully redirecting requests targeting its profile to the endpoint representing the App Service web app in the West US region.
+   > **Note:** Now let's verify whether Traffic Manager is successfully redirecting requests targeting its profile to the endpoint representing the App Service web app in the West Europe region.

 1. Start a web browser and navigate to the DNS name associated with the Traffic Manager profile.
 1. Verify that the web browser displays the familiar page of the web site hosted by the Azure App Service web app you deployed in the previous lab.